 - Access to nearby test centers and test dates

-Pick the exam that matches your target university list first.
-Then build your study plan around that exam.
+Pick YÖS if Turkey is your target university list first.
+Then build your study plan around the exam.

 - Week 1 to 2: refresh core algebra and arithmetic.
 Learn any Turkish math terms if you plan to test in Turkish.